Patient Visitation Guidelines

-- More than two visitors may be allowed based on the size of the room and patient acuity upon approval from the nursing supervisor.
+- More than two visitors may be allowed for end-of-life patients based on the size of the room and patient acuity upon approval from the nursing supervisor.

-An informed conversation must occur with the visitor and the designated hospital clinical staff (e.g., physician, RN, nursing supervisor, respiratory therapist) that outlines the risks, benefits and alternatives to an in-person visit.
+- An informed conversation must occur with the visitor and the designated hospital clinical staff (e.g., physician, RN, nursing supervisor, respiratory therapist) that outlines the risks, benefits and alternatives to an in-person visit.

-Goals of care arrangements and family meetings must be arranged by Palliative Care and Intensivist/Hospitalist.
+- Goals of care arrangements and family meetings must be arranged by Palliative Care and Intensivist/Hospitalist.
 The number of personnel at the meeting may increase beyond the two-person visitation limit as long as universal masking and social distancing are followed.

-Visitors should not be present in the room with a COVID-19+ patient during an aerosol-generating procedure.
+- Visitors should not be present in the room with a COVID-19+ patient during an aerosol-generating procedure.

 - To enter the patient’s room, visitors will be be provided with approved PPE

 - All PPE donning and removal must be supervised by a clinical observer.